huggingface/blog/Lora-for-sequence-classification-with-Roberta-Llama-Mistral.md

 from transformers import AutoTokenizer roberta_tokenizer = AutoTokenizer.from_pretrained(roberta_checkpoint, add_prefix_space=True)
 ```
+**Note:** The RoBERTa tokenizer has been trained to treat spaces as part of the token.
+As a result, the first word of the sentence is encoded differently if it is not preceded by a white space.
+To ensure the first word includes a space, we set `add_prefix_space=True`.
+Also, to maintain consistent pre-processing for all three models, we set the parameter to 'True' for Llama 2 and Mistral 7b.

 - Define the preprocessing function for converting one row of the dataframe:
 ```python